-What is a weight sensor, what are the different types of sensors and how do they work?
-Get to know the functionalities and capabilities of various load cells, also known as Weight Transducers, in this comprehensive guide.
+Get to know the functionalities and capabilities of various weight sensors, also known as load cells, in this comprehensive guide.

 Strain gauges are electrical conductors tightly attached to a film in a zigzag shape.
 When this film is pulled, it — and the conductors — stretches and elongates.
 When it is pushed, it is contracted and gets shorter.
 This change in shape causes the resistance in the electrical conductors to also change.
 The strain applied in the load cell can be determined based on this principle, as strain gauge resistance increases with applied strain and diminishes with contraction.